EMBL-EBI-SUBS/subs/INSTALL.md

 ## USI application properties

-The application is configured using spring bean application properties, all five subs components will attempt to connect to a rabbitmq and mongo instance running on the same host.
+The application is configured using spring bean application properties.
+By default, all six components will attempt to connect to a rabbitmq and mongo instance running on the same host.
 The application can be configured using the following spring properties with the defaults given :

 ```